Requirements and Policies

 Enrollment

-The summer is considered a period of non-enrollment and thus, the only aid available are private student loans through commercial lenders.
+The summer is considered a period of non-enrollment, and thus, no financial aid is available.

 Policies